moyano83/hbase-definitive-guide/README.md

       roundtrips, and is especially useful when the expected results of each endpoint invocation is very small

-There is two ways we can invoke a _Service_ from the _Table_ class, clients implement _Batch.Call_ to call methods of the actual _Service_ implementation instance, the interface’s `call()` method will be called once per selected region, pass‐ ing the _Service_ implementation instance for the region as a parameter.
+There is two ways we can invoke a _Service_ from the _Table_ class, clients implement _Batch.Call_ to call methods of the actual _Service_ implementation instance, the interface’s `call()` method will be called once per selected region, passing the _Service_ implementation instance for the region as a parameter.
 Clients can optionally implement _Batch.Callback_ to be notified of the results from each region invocation as they complete.
 The instance’s `void update(byte[] region, byte[] row, R result)` method will be called with the value returned by `R call(T instance)`